craignicol/cosmosdb-presentation/slides.md

 ## Globally distributed

+* Multi-region:
-* Multi-region (one or more write : multi-master, one or more read)
+    * one or more write region = multi-master;
+    * one or more read region with client failover
 * Each region has many datacenters
 * Data replicated in milliseconds between regions
   * PATCH behind the scenes